apollolux/ym2612-js/README.md

+**ym2612.js**, *the* definitive Yamaha YM2612 emulation in JavaScript!

 # Preamble

-This is a basic emulation of the Yamaha YM2612 synthesis chip written entirely in JavaScript.
-The intention is primarily to mockup interaction of a YM2612 core with an implementation of Steinberg's *VST* audio toolkit.
-This core is based entirely on the open-source C-based YM2612 core found in the Wii port of the Genesis Plus emulator.
+This is as complete an emulation as possible of the Yamaha YM2612 synthesis chip written entirely in JavaScript.
+This core is ported entirely from the open-source C-based YM2612 core found in the Wii port of the Genesis Plus emulator, Genesis Plus GX.
+The original intention was primarily to mockup interaction of a YM2612 core with an implementation of Steinberg's *VST* audio toolkit, but now serves as the YM2612 core of my web-based VGM player.

-* Genesis Plus can be found at [http://code.google.com/p/genplus-gx](http://code.google.com/p/genplus-gx)
+* Genesis Plus GX can be found at [http://code.google.com/p/genplus-gx](http://code.google.com/p/genplus-gx)
 * VST can be found at [http://www.steinberg.net/en/company/developer.html](http://www.steinberg.net/en/company/developer.html)
-* Basic JavaScript implementation of VST by myself (as proof-of-concept for my mockup purposes) soon to follow!
+* Source distribution of the web VGM player soon to follow!

 # Installation

-1. Download ym2612.js to a directory that's accessible by your intended webpage or other JavaScript-capable development environment (I personally use [Sphere](http://spheredev.org) for JavaScript).
+1. Download ym2612.js to a directory that's accessible by your intended webpage or other JavaScript-capable development environment.
 2. Reference the file in your project.
 	* In HTML, a normal script element on the page itself will do.
 	* In Sphere, you'll need to RequireScript it.